Welcome to Counseling & Psychological Services at Sonoma State University!

 All are welcome here.
 We strive to acknowledge, accept, and support the perspectives of a diverse campus population.
 This includes, but is not limited to, race/ethnicity, gender, age, sexual orientation, ability, religious/spiritual affiliation, socio-economic status, and immigration status.

-Please call CAPS (707) 664-2153: Monday through Friday 9:00 AM to 12:00 PM and 1:00 PM to 4:00 PM to speak with a CAPS staff member about available services.
-Outside of office hours, an on-call counselor is available 24/7 by calling our phone number and following instructions to be immediately connected to a counselor.
+If you would like to schedule an appointment, or would like to speak with a CAPS counselor about an urgent concern, please call us at (707) 664-2153 during our phone hours: Monday through Friday, 9:00 AM to 12:00 PM and 1:00 PM to 4:00 PM.
+Appointments are available on Mondays, Wednesdays, and Fridays from 8:00 AM to 5:00 PM and on Tuesdays and Thursdays from 8:00 AM - 6:00 PM.
+Outside of phone hours, an on-call counselor is available 24/7 by calling our phone number and following instructions to talk to with the on-call counselor.
 For emergency situations that involve immediate risk of harm to self or others, please call 911 or go to your local emergency room.

 Confidentiality is an essential part of all counseling relationships.
 The CAPS staff adhere to the ethical standards of our profession as well as to state and federal laws relating to confidentiality.
 Therefore, you can be assured everything you say to your counselor is kept within CAPS unless you give us written permission to release information to a third party.
 There are some instances where we are legally compelled to break confidentiality.
 These include situations in which your counselor determines that you are at imminent risk of harming yourself or others; child, elder or dependent adult abuse is suspected (note that child abuse includes intentional viewing of child pornography); and court ordered releases of information.
 Your counselor will discuss these exceptions with you at your first meeting.